bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 We can specify a longer length or we can also specify the bits of entropy we need by passing the length or entropy arguments.

 To create a mnemonic with an entropy of 256 bits which will be a 24 word length mnemonic sentence we can use.
-Refer to readme on Github: https://github.com/LtbLightning/bdk-rn#generatemnemomic
+Refer to the readme file on GitHub: https://github.com/LtbLightning/bdk-rn#generatemnemomic

 ```javascript
 const {data: mnemonic} = await BdkRn.generateMnemonic({ entropy: 256 });
 // here data is destructured and saved as 'mnemonic'
 ```

-In order  use this in our RN app lets create a state variable to store the mnemonic and internal `generateMnemonic`  method which we can invoke when a button is clicked.
+In order to use this in our RN app let's create a state variable to store the mnemonic and internal `generateMnemonic`  method which we can invoke when a button is clicked.
 We will also need a button which will invoke generateMnemonic when clicked.
 Adding the following code achieves all of this.

 ```jsx
 // screens/home.js